-MIGRATION OF THE CONTRACTS WITH AN IBOR INDEX -
+MIGRATION OF THE CONTRACTS WITH AN IBOR INDEX - PHASE 2

-The interest rate benchmark reform, in phase 2, aims at replacing these benchmark rates with alternative rates, in particular the Risk-Free Rates (RFR).
+The interest rate benchmark reform, in phase 2, aims to replace these benchmark rates with alternative rates, in particular the Risk-Free Rates (RFR).
 This reform accelerated on March 5, 2021, when the Financial Conduct Authority, which is in charge of supervising LIBOR, announced the official dates for the cessation or loss of representativeness.

-The progressive cessation of the production of new products indexed on LIBOR and EONIA started in first half of 2021 and the Societe Generale Group has been offering to guide its customers towards alternative solutions since then.
+The progressive cessation of the production of new products indexed on LIBOR and EONIA started in first half of 2021 and the Societe Generale group has been offering to guide its customers towards alternative solutions since then.
 In parallel, the Group has introduced fallback clauses in line with the market standards in the new contracts that remain indexed on the IBOR indexes (EURIBOR included).

 In 2021, the Group focused its action on transitioning its agreements referencing GBP LIBOR, CHF LIBOR, JPY LIBOR, and EUR LIBOR, as well as EONIA.
-This transition concerned the customers of the investment banking and financing and advisory activities.
+In 2022, the Group transitioned the contracts referencing GBP LIBOR in preparation for cessation of the synthetic index by end March 2023 for terms one and six months and end March 2023 for term three months.
+This transition impacted the customers of the investment banking and financing and advisory activities.
 Depending on the products, the transition has, overall, been carried out according to three major modalities: